hribera/DAHSI/README.md

 ### AMPL Solver Library (ASL).

-Go to the folder `MainIpopt`.
+Make sure you are in the folder `MainIpopt`.
 To install ASL, we run the commands
 ```
 git clone https://github.com/coin-or-tools/ThirdParty-ASL.git
 cd ThirdParty-ASL